 As the bikers approach, Fran, Stephen, and Peter gear up for a war.
 Peter and Stephen go down into the mall as the bikers blow open the entrances.
 The bikers have invaded, and subsequently let every zombie back inside.
 What ensues is almost comparable to disastrous Black Friday horror stories you hear every year, with the raiders acting as the ravenous shoppers tearing at each other in order to get whatever they can.
 The zombies still act only as distractions in this scene, only ever getting anyone due to their own stupidity or injury.

 Tom Savini is finally allowed to really shine in the moments that follow.
 We get a machete to a zombie’s head (which Savini’s own raider character delivers), multiple raiders being gutted by zombie hordes, and countless decapitations, dismemberments, and brains blown to bits.
 And while the film is extremely gory, it’s not so very sickening.
 This is due to the fake-looking blood, which is a thick, paint-like, light red.
 This results in a cartoon-ish look, one that Romero has claimed adds to the film’s comic book sensibilities — a point I cannot agree with more.

 While this is Dawn of the Dead‘s most violent scene, it still plays into the comedic undertones that run throughout the film.
-From the start, we get little jokes sprinkled in here and there (rednecks using zombies as target practice, Roger besting Stephen at shooting zombies, etc.).
+From the start, we get little jokes sprinkled in here and there (rednecks using zombies as target practice, Roger besting Stephen at blasting away ghouls, etc.).
 Then there’s the muzak of the mall that continuously juxtaposes the violence onscreen.
 Even the raid scene sees the bikers partaking in pie throwing/spraying zombies in the face with seltzer water.
 The film can be goofy as hell, but it just adds to the fun of it all.